URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Urban Routing Benchmark -

 Training records and plots are saved in \texttt{results/\textless{}exp\_id\textgreater{}}.
 We document the installation and usage of \our{} in Appendix \ref{sec:usage}.

-\our{} is integrated with the ML and transportation standard tools and libraries.
-This is done mainly via the RouteRL \cite{akman2025routerl} integration, which is a framework that integrates MARL with a microscopic traffic simulation for our day-to-day route-choice learning problem.
-RouteRL simulates the daily route choices of driver agents in a city, including two types: human drivers and CAVs.
-The integrated microscopic traffic simulator, SUMO, reproduces how individual vehicles traverse the complex traffic networks \cite{SUMO2018}.
-SUMO (detailed in Appendix \ref{sec:sumo}) is a standard in the open-source community, with very few alternatives, despite its limitations (quite heavy, written in C, and single-threaded).
-The input is the standard \texttt{CSV} files, OpenStreetMap graphs \cite{openstreetmap}, and \texttt{JSON} editable configuration file.
-For route generation, we use our implementation of Dial-like route generator \textit{JanuX} \cite{JanuX} (detailed in Appendix \ref{sec:rou_gen}).
+\our{}'s workflow is integrated with the standard ML and transportation tools and libraries.
+Day-to-day route choices of humans and CAVs in mixed traffic are simulated using RouteRL \cite{akman2025routerl}, a framework that bridges MARL with a microscopic traffic simulation (SUMO).
+SUMO (detailed in Appendix \ref{sec:sumo}) is an open-source agent-based traffic simulation tool that reproduces how individual vehicles traverse the complex traffic networks \cite{SUMO2018}.
+An experiment in \our{} is defined through standardized input formats: \texttt{CSV} files, OpenStreetMap graphs \cite{openstreetmap}, and \texttt{JSON} editable configuration files.
+For route generation, we use our implementation of Dial-like route generator JanuX \cite{JanuX} (detailed in Appendix \ref{sec:rou_gen}).

 \paragraph{Problem instance: Road network and demand pattern}